roscxn/Kids-Play-Where/README.md

 # Kids-Play-Where

-Discover safe and fun play areas for kids with reviews from other users.
-Using MERN stack and Leaflet maps, easily locate play areas in Singapore with a sleek design utilizing Tailwind CSS and DaisyUI.
+Welcome to Kids Play Where, the ultimate app for parents looking to discover safe and fun play areas for their little ones.
+The app is built using the MERN stack and styled with the sleek Tailwind CSS framework and DaisyUi, ensuring a seamless and visually appealing user experience.
+With the intuitive map leaflet feature, parents/ guardians can easily locate nearby pools and playgrounds, complete with reviews and ratings from other users.
+Let the adventure begin!

 #### <a href="https://kids-play-where.onrender.com/">Access the application here</a>.